 When to Use ‘Cannot’

 “Cannot” might seem like just another contraction, but it’s a powerful little word that tells us when something is totally off the table.
 This word merges “can” and “not” into one, signifying that something isn’t possible or allowable.
-Here’s how to get it right.
+Here’s how to get it right: either check the rules below or use a grammar checker.

 Typically, you’ll use “cannot” when you’re talking about something that’s impossible.
 It’s the strongest way to express prohibition or impossibility in English, making it clear that there’s no room for flexibility.
 For example, if your friend wants to borrow your notebook but you need it for class, you might say, “I cannot give it to you right now.”
 It’s definitive and leaves no room for misunderstanding.